Kevin Hogan: Kansas City Chiefs

-Hogan was selected in the fifth round (162nd overall) of the 2016 NFL Draft by the Kansas City Chiefs on April 30.
+Hogan was selected in the fifth round (162nd overall) of the 2016 NFL draft by the Kansas City Chiefs on April 30.
 He was released by the Chiefs on September 3, 2016.

 Cleveland Browns

 2016 season

-Hogan was signed to the Cleveland Browns' practice squad on September 5, 2016.
+Hogan was signed to the practice squad of the Cleveland Browns on September 5, 2016.
 On October 11, 2016, he was signed to the active roster.
 On October 23, 2016, versus the Cincinnati Bengals, he made his NFL debut.
 He initially entered the game being used in several read option packages at quarterback, rushing three times for 37 yards.
 However, once starting quarterback Cody Kessler suffered an injury in the second quarter, Hogan then played the rest of the game.
 Hogan finished the game having completed 12-of-24 passes for 100 yards with two interceptions while also rushing seven times for 104 yards and one touchdown.
 His touchdown was a 28-yard rush, which set a record for the longest touchdown run by a quarterback in Browns history.
 He was the second Browns quarterback to rush for over 100 yards in a game and the first quarterback in franchise history to do so as a rookie.
 He did not see much action after the Cincinnati game.
 In the next game, against the New York Jets, he came into the game and completed two passes for four yards in the 31–28 loss.
 He appeared in two more games over the course of the season but only recorded one rush for one yard against the Baltimore Ravens.

 2017 season

 On September 8, 2017, Hogan was named the backup to DeShone Kizer.
 On September 17 against the Baltimore Ravens, Kizer left the game in the second quarter with a migraine headache.
 Hogan then entered the game, completing 5 of 11 passes for 118 yards, 1 touchdown, and 1 interception before Kizer returned in the third quarter.
-On October 1 against the Cincinnati Bengals, Hogan relieved Kizer with over six minutes remaining in the fourth quarter.
+On October 1 against the Bengals, Hogan relieved Kizer with over six minutes remaining in the fourth quarter.
 Hogan completed 5-of-8 passes for 65 yards as the Browns lost by a score of 31–7.
 During Week 5 against the New York Jets, Hogan relieved the benched Kizer following halftime and completed 16 of 19 passes for 194 yards, 2 touchdowns and 1 interception as the Browns lost by a score of 17–14.
 On October 11, Hogan was named the Week 6 starter for the Browns at quarterback.
 In Week 6 against the Houston Texans, he completed 20 of 37 passes for 140 yards, 1 touchdown, and 3 interceptions as the Browns lost by a score of 33–17.
 He also rushed 5 times for 36 yards.
-Kizer was then re-named the starter.
+Kizer was then renamed the starter.
 Hogan was also listed as inactive for the next three games due to a rib injury he sustained in his first start.